MakieOrg/Website/src/blogposts/raycore/post.md

 # Announcing Raycore.jl: High-Performance Ray Tracing for CPU and GPU

 I'm excited to announce [Raycore.jl](https://github.com/JuliaGeometry/Raycore.jl), a high-performance ray-triangle intersection engine with [Bounding Volume Hierarchy (BVH)](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) acceleration, designed for both CPU and GPU execution in Julia.
-Whether you're building a physically-based renderer, simulating light transport, or exploring acoustic propagation, Raycore provides the performance and flexibility you need.

-Raycore will power a new raytracing backend for Makie, bringing photorealistic rendering and advanced visualization capabilities to the Makie ecosystem.
-This opens up exciting possibilities for scientific visualization, architectural rendering, and more - all with the familiar Makie API.
+Raycore will power a new raytracing backend for Makie, bringing photorealistic rendering to the Makie ecosystem with the familiar Makie API.
+We factored out the ray intersection engine, since it can be used in many other fields like simulating light transport, heat transfer, or acoustig propagation and many other.

 ## Why Write a New Ray Intersection Engine?